siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 ## Abstract

-Light propagates more slowly in a transparent dielectric because the electric and magnetic response of the medium increases the effective permittivity and permeability.
-In the usual electromagnetic description, the propagation speed therefore becomes
+A dielectric slows light because the medium responds to the incident electromagnetic wave with an in-phase polarization wave.
+Maxwell's equations then describe the combined field — incident plus response — propagating at the reduced speed

 $$
 c_{\mathrm{eff}}=\frac{1}{\sqrt{\varepsilon_{\mathrm{eff}}\mu_{\mathrm{eff}}}}
 =\frac{c}{n}.
 $$

+A dielectric is, at bottom, a coherent recombiner: one in-phase electromagnetic wave riding alongside another.

+At Mach-Zehnder recombination, the second arm beam is that in-phase response.
+Both arms originate from the same coherent source, travel equal paths, and arrive in phase at a bright point.
+Each beam is, for the other, the in-phase electromagnetic addition that constitutes the dielectric loading.
+This is not an analogy to the dielectric case — it is the dielectric mechanism, with the second arm supplying the response sector instead of the medium.

-The same kind of slowdown follows when two coherent beams are brought into coherent superposition in the recombination phase of a Mach-Zehnder interferometer.
-The first beam splitter only prepares two bright arm beams.
-The relevant step appears later, when those beams recombine.
-These are not the same spatial operation run backward (see @sec:split).
+The first beam splitter only prepares two coherent arm beams.
+The loading question belongs to recombination, not to the initial split (see @sec:split).

-If each beam is treated as the coherent electromagnetic response seen by the other, then equal-beam constructive interference doubles the fields, quadruples the instantaneous energy density, and gives the same reduced-speed result
+Equal-beam constructive interference therefore doubles the fields, quadruples the instantaneous energy density, and gives

 $$
 c_{\mathrm{eff}}=\frac{c}{2}.
 $$

-The standard output reading instead assigns the bright output density $2u_0$ and therefore gives no anomalous delay.
+The standard output reading assigns the bright output density $2u_0$ and predicts no delay.
 The experiment is a direct time-of-flight test between these two readings.

 ---